Some features and functions are referenced in the UPDD documentation that requires further explanation. Here it is!

 By default a click is generated on first touch.
 Other button modes can be utilised by setting “event mode 0”=<mode>.
 See Mouse Emulation documentation.
 For example set this to “none” for no automatic click.
 In this case a toolbar can be used to implement the mouse buttons.

-The function was introduced in UPDD version 5.0.2 and supersedes the Touch Mouse function above.
+The function was introduced (and only works in) UPDD version 5.0.2 and supersedes the Touch Mouse function above.

 Starting with UPDD version 5.0.2 a new option is available to emulate a ‘touch pad’ similar to that found on laptop device using a “touch screen” input device.